-- 1. Students seeking admission must hold a bachelor's degree with a 3.0 grade-point average from an accredited college or university.
-Provisional admission may be granted to applicants with a grade-point average between 2.5-2.99. - Students must have completed at least 18 semester units of upper-division undergraduate course work in religion. - At least six semester units of biblical Greek or Hebrew for students concentrating in biblical studies are required.
+- Students seeking admission must hold a bachelor's degree with a 3.0 grade-point average from an accredited college or university.
+Provisional admission may be granted to applicants with a grade-point average between 2.5-2.99. - Students must have completed at least 18 semester units of upper-division undergraduate course work in religion. - 3.
+At least six semester units of biblical Greek or Hebrew for students concentrating in biblical studies are required.
 Proficiency in the biblical language must be demonstrated by examination.

-Additional admission procedures are outlined under the Master of Divinity Program (see p.
-163).
+Additional admission procedures are outlined under the Master of Divinity Program (see page 164).

-The Master of Arts in Religion requires 36 units of course work comprised of 12 units of core courses, 20 units of concentration in either biblical studies or theology and ethics, and 4 units of electives or a thesis.
+The Master of Arts in Religion requires 36 units of course work comprising 12 units of core courses, 20 units of concentration in either biblical studies or theology and ethics, and 4 units of elective or a thesis.
 Each student is assigned a faculty advisor who will give guidance in the selection of courses, preparation for the written core examination, and composition of the research paper or thesis.

-Requirements for the Master of Arts in Religion 36 units Core Courses 12 units
+Requirements for the Master of Arts in Religion 36 units

+Core Cours es 12 units

-Select three f rom the following:
+Select three from the following:

-Christian Ethics 4

-GBBL 511
+GBBL 511 Seminar in Biblical

 Interpretation 4

-GTHE 512 The Gospels' Witness
+GBBL 512 The Gospels'Witness

 to Christ 4

+GTHE 505 Christian Ethics 4

-GTHE 534 Interdisciplinary Seminar
+GTHE 534 Interdisciplinary Semina ar

 in Theology 4

-Concentration 20 units
+Concentration